Common Problems Mercedes-Benz 2006-2013 W221

 Another common problem affecting the pre-facelift model (from 2007 to 2009) primarily concerns transmission electronics inside the 722.9 7-speed automatic transmissions.
 The transmission control unit (TCU), valve body, or conductor plate can fail, which sends the car into limp mode, and the transmission no longer shifts.

-In the early days, the only one who could replace the valve body was the dealer.
+In the early days, the dealer was the only one who could replace the valve body.
 The valve body has the Transmission Control Unit (TCU) mounted.
 This means they are both located inside the transmission.
 In addition, the TCU requires coding.

 Mercedes-Benz was refusing to sell these parts even to independent auto repair mechanics.
 Some companies specialize in reprogramming used TCUs, a service not offered by any Mercedes-Benz dealership.

-Today, not only will the dealer sell the valve body to Independence repair shops, but now you can find third-party transmission experts capable of restoring your old TCU, valve body, and conductor plate.
-The right transmission expert can also take a used conductor plate and program it to match your Mercedes-Benz VIN.
+Today, not only will the dealer sell the valve body to Independence repair shops, but you can also find third-party transmission experts capable of restoring your old TCU, valve body, and conductor plate.
+The right transmission expert can also program a used conductor plate to match your Mercedes-Benz VIN.

 The pre-facelift W221 S600 was equipped with the 5-speed 722.6 transmission, as the 722.9 could not handle the torque of the V12 at the time.